Room 1433, floor 4 (1 up)

 Own webpages: http://ntmm.org/~nt/

-I work in the department of Electromagnetic Engineering ETK within the school of Electrical Engineering EE, at the Royal Institute of Technology KTH in Stockholm.
+I work in the department of Electromagnetic Engineering EME (formerly ETK) within the school of Electrical Engineering and Computer Science EECS (formerly EE), at the Royal Institute of Technology KTH in Stockholm.

 KTH's automatic Profile page for me gives some further details of course-involvement.

-Most of my work has been in high-voltage insulation diagnostics and measurements.
+Research.
+Most of my work has been in high-voltage insulation-diagnostics and measurements.
 I co-supervise several PhD students working in diverse topics within this area and extending to more materials-oriented studies.
 Some idea of the subjects can be seen from the Publications.
-I have also started some projects on power system protection, considering the apparatus, measurements, principles and electrical studies (i.e. excluding communications standards, etc.).
-From 2017 I have a fault-location PhD project and (co-supervised) a distribution protection project, and am looking out for a further student in a transmission protection project; more detail will come soon on this.
+More recently I have focused on projects within power system protection, considering the apparatus, measurements, principles and electrical studies: i.e. looking from a primary system and 'applications' viewpoint.
+From 2017 I have a fault-location PhD project and (co-supervised) a distribution protection project, and hope soon to get further projects in the diverse extremes of transmission line and microgrid protecion.

-Administrative tasks include work as area-manager for the ``power components'' subject within the funding organisation SweGRIDS.
+Other.
+Current administrative tasks include work as deputy-director of the funding organisation SweGRIDS.

 My undergraduate degree was MEng (Electrical and Electronic Engineering)

-Imperial College, London, of which the final year was taken on
+Imperial College, London; the final year was an

 exchange here at KTH, reading courses mainly in power-system and high-voltage